Jonathan Rhys Meyers: Breakthrough with Match Point and The Tudors (2005–2017)

 The following year Meyers starred in Woody Allen's drama Match Point (2005), for which he received a Chopard Trophy at the Cannes Film Festival, and in the CBS four-hour mini-series Elvis (2005) as Elvis Presley alongside Randy Quaid as Colonel Tom Parker, but did not sing for his role in the miniseries.
 The latter earned him an Emmy nomination and a Golden Globe win.
 In 2006, he appeared in Mission: Impossible III.

 He starred in the CBC/Showtime co-production The Tudors (2007) as Henry VIII.
 He was nominated for the Golden Globe for Best Actor in a Television Drama in 2007 for the role.

 Subsequent projects include August Rush (2007).
 In 2008, he appeared in The Children of Huang Shi, and in 2010, Shelter and From Paris with Love.

 In 2011, he starred as Solal in Belle du Seigneur, an English language film adaptation of Albert Cohen's novel Belle du Seigneur.
 The film was released in Russia on 29 November 2012 and in France on 19 June 2013 after premiering at the Champs Elysees Film Festival.

 In 2013, Meyers was cast as Dracula in NBC's television series Dracula alongside Oliver Jackson-Cohen and Jessica De Gouw.
 It was also announced in May 2013 that Meyers was to participate in the recording of his brothers' album entitled Blossom, which was released on 21 April 2014.

-On 23 October 2014, he received The Irish Post Legend Award at the London Hilton on Park Lane in recognition of his remarkable achievements in Film & Television over the previous 20 years.
+On 23 October 2014, he received The Irish Post Legend Award at the London Hilton on Park Lane in recognition of his remarkable achievements in film and television over the previous 20 years.

-In 2017, He starred in the movie Black Butterfly and was nominated for Best supporting Actor at the Madrid International Festival.
+In 2017, He starred in the movie Black Butterfly and was nominated for Best Supporting Actor at the Madrid International Festival.
 Meyers later reunited with Michael Hirst and starred as Bishop Heahmund in the television series Vikings.